 Frequently Asked Questions About NYS Labor Laws Breaks

-Q: Do I have to take a meal break?
+Q: Can my employer require me to take a lunch break?

 Q: Does taking a coffee break affect my ability to take a lunch break?